|

 Perhaps the epitome of his celebrity came

-with the establishment of a summer drama festival in Malvern, near
+with the establishment of a summer drama festival in Malvern, near Wales,

 Shaw’s celebrity had always been a mixture

-of fame and notoriety, and he took care to keep it
+of fame and notoriety, and he took care to keep it that way.
+He had started out

-that way.
-He had started out by shocking conventional thinking, and from then
+by shocking conventional thinking, and from then on whenever he saw the times

-the very ideas he had earlier seemed to espouse.
-He did not like to be at ease
+seemed to espouse.
+He did not like to be

 Shaw had never been a democrat in the sense that he thought people at